Palace of Charles of Lorraine

 The Palace of Charles of Lorraine (Palais de Charles de Lorraine; Paleis van Karel van Lotharingen) is a neoclassical palace in the Royal Quarter of Brussels, Belgium.
 It was originally built between 1757 and 1766 for the Governor of the Habsburg Netherlands, Prince Charles Alexander of Lorraine, replacing the Palace of Orange-Nassau.
 It currently houses a museum, part of the Royal Library of Belgium (KBR).

 Located on what is now the Place du Musée/Museumplein, the palace lies atop the Coudenberg hill, not far from the Place Royale/Koningsplein and the Mont des Arts/Kunstberg, as well as institutions such as the Royal Palace of Brussels and the Royal Museums of Fine Arts of Belgium.
-This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 Inception and construction

-The construction of the current palace was started in 1757 on the site where the former Palace of Orange-Nassau, the Nassau Palace, had stood.
+The current palace's construction was started in 1757 on the site where the former Palace of Orange-Nassau, the Nassau Palace, had stood.
 It was to serve as the residence of Prince Charles Alexander of Lorraine, the Governor-General of what was then the Austrian Netherlands from 1744 until 1780.
 Indeed, in 1731, the nearby Palace of Coudenberg had been destroyed by fire and the court had moved to the Palace of Nassau, which from then on was known as the "New Court".
 An avid builder, Charles Alexander imagined grandiose projects for his capital.
 This old palace, however, was dilapidated and no longer adapted to the taste of the time.
 It was thus sold for little money and almost completely demolished (except for Saint George's Chapel), to make way for the new palace.

 The first neoclassical wing, probably the work of the architect Jean Faulte, was completed by the architect Laurent-Benoît Dewez after Faulte's death in 1766.
-A second wing in the same style, designed by the French architect Nicolas Roget, was attached perpendicularly to the palace in 1825 to house the Palace of National Industry, intended to host periodic exhibitions supported by the sovereign of the United Kingdom of the Netherlands, William I. Its construction coincided with the completion of the first section of the Rue de la Régence/Regentschapsstraat, which ended temporarily at the foot of the Church of Our Lady of Victories at the Sablon.
+A second wing in the same style, designed by the French architect Nicolas Roget, was attached perpendicularly to the palace in 1825 to house the Palace of National Industry, intended to host periodic exhibitions supported by the sovereign of the United Kingdom of the Netherlands, William I. Its construction coincided with the completion of the first section of the Rue de la Régence/Regentschapsstraat, which temporarily ended at the foot of the Church of Our Lady of Victories at the Sablon.